 Improving Public Education and Higher Education

 As a retired educator, I have seen first-hand the impact a great education can have on a young person’s life.
 I will always be a champion for public schools, our teachers, our children and our Historically Black Colleges and Universities.
-I want to make sure our HBCUs not only survive, but thrive.
-That’s why I am the primary sponsor for the IGNITE HBCU Excellence Act, which would be an historic investment in Historically Black Colleges and Universities and Minority-Serving Institutions nationwide.
+I want to make sure our HBCUs not only survive but thrive.
+That’s why in 2019 I sponsored and introduced H.R.
+5363, the Fostering Undergraduate Talent by Unlocking Resources for Education (FUTURE) Act that permanently provides funding totaling $255 million a year for all Minority-Serving Institutions, including $85 million for HBCUs.

 Fighting for Better Healthcare

 Martin Luther King, Jr., said, “of all the forms of inequality, injustice in healthcare is the most shocking and inhumane.”
 The United States has the worst maternal health outcomes, including mortality and morbidity, out of all other developed nations.
 Black women are three to four times more likely to die from a pregnancy-related complication compared to white women.
-That’s why I founded the Black Maternal Health Caucus and why I’m fighting for the Momnibus, a package of 12 bills focused on improving maternal health outcomes and closing the disparity gap.
-I also support a single-payer health care system and am fighting to ensure North Carolina expands Medicaid.
+That’s why I co-founded the Black Maternal Health Caucus and why I’m fighting for the Momnibus, a package of 13 bills focused on improving maternal health outcomes and closing the disparity gap.